smahmuddz/TypeScript_to-do-app/README.md

-# Project Title (e.g., My TypeScript Project / To-Do List App)
+# To-Do List

-This project is a [brief description of your project, e.g., "simple To-Do List application built with React, TypeScript, and Tailwind CSS"].

----
+This project is a simple to do list app built while learning TypeScript.

 ## TypeScript Course Completion